Aleph-Alpha/pharia-engine/resource_eval/FINDINGS.md

 We use 10 Rust skills which are all executed in parallel 10, 20, ...
 90 times each (we explicitly allocate 42 KB per invocation).
 Thus, we have 100, 200, ...
-900 parallel executions, which are in parallel as each executing takes 9 seconds.
-As no complete run takes 19 seconds (10.3 seconds is maximum) all request run in parallel.
+900 parallel executions, which are in parallel as each execution takes 9 seconds.
+As no complete run takes 18 seconds (10.3 seconds is maximum) all request run in parallel.
 As expected, memory consumption of a Rust skill is moderate.
-Without runtime overhead the skill code alone is a mere 67 MB.
-We add about 5 to 10 MB per additional 100 parallel requests for the runtime.
-When running 900 rust skills in memory we stay below 160 MB for the entire Pharia Kernel.
+Without runtime overhead the skill code alone is a mere 67 MB, which is less than 7 MB per skill.
+We add about 5 to 10 MB per additional 100 parallel requests to the runtime.
+When running 900 Rust skills in memory, we stay below 160 MB for the entire Pharia Kernel.

 It is likely, that Pharia Kernel can cope with much more requests in parallel.
 However, to reliably test that, we would need a set of dedicated machines that fire a concentrated